xinyi-hou/xinyi-hou.github.io/_pages/about.md

 Hi, there!
 I’m a Ph.D. student in the School of Cyber Science and Engineering at Huazhong University of Science and Technology (HUST), under the supervision of Prof. [Haoyu Wang](https://howiepku.github.io/).
 Previously, I received my B.Eng. degree at Northeastern University (NEU) in June 2023.

-My research interests include, but are not limited to, LLM applications and LLM + SE.
+My research interests include, but are not limited to, Security of LLM applications and LLM + SE.

 If you would like to reach me, please email [xinyihou@hust.edu.cn](xinyihou@hust.edu.cn).